fhussonnois/kafkastreams-cep/README.md

 [Apache Kafka](http://kafka.apache.org/) is a high-throughput, distributed, publish-subscribe messaging system.

-This repository is not stable - This library is still in progress (use at your own risk)

 ## Demonstration

 The below example is based on the research paper **Efficient Pattern Matching over Event Streams**.